Understanding the Difference between FTO (Freedom to Operate) and Infringement Analysis

 In an FTO search, the analysis is geared towards identifying specific claims in existing patents that could potentially be infringed upon by your proposed product or technology.
 This assessment considers various factors, including the elements and limitations of the patent claims and potential alternatives to determine the risk of infringement.

-Conversely, an Infringement search focuses on evaluating whether other entities are using technology or methods that fall within the scope of your patented claims.
+Conversely, an infringement search focuses on evaluating whether other entities are using technology or methods that fall within the scope of your patented claims.

 Timing